-There are different bid strategies available which are tailored towards your advertising goals, mainly brand awareness which will focus on cost per thousand viewable impressions (vCPM), or interactions which will focus on the cost per view (CPV).
+There are different bid strategies available that are tailored towards your advertising goals, mainly brand awareness which will focus on cost per thousand viewable impressions (vCPM), or interactions that will focus on the cost per view (CPV).

 CPV bidding is the highest amount that you are willing to spend per view of your ad, although often you will pay less than this due to the auction process.
 The actual CPV will vary in amounts lower than your pre-defined cost per view.
 Similar to how CPC is calculated, your CPV is linked to your Quality Score and your Ad Rank.
 The highest-ranking ad will win the auction and pay a small amount higher than the next ranking video ad.

 Should I hire an agency to run my YouTube Ad campaign?